Where is the best place to put a boiler in my home?

 However, electrical installations in the bathroom can pose a significant risk.
 If you choose this location, the new boiler installation must be within an airing cupboard outside the bathroom or housed inside a box inside the bathroom (if you have a spacious bathroom).

-In any case, the boiler’s electrical spur must be located where water cannot reach, preferably outside the bathroom.
-The goal is to prevent water from reaching the boiler’s electrical system.
+The boiler’s electrical spur must be located where water cannot reach, preferably outside the bathroom.
+The goal is to prevent water from getting the boiler’s electrical system.

 A less common but equally good location to put your boiler is in the bedroom.
-However, there is one major downside of installing a boiler in the bedroom.
+However, installing a boiler in the bedroom is one major downside.
 You’ll have to put up with the noise from the appliance.

 Thankfully, many modern boilers like the Viessmann Vitodens boiler operate very quietly.
 And even if you are a light sleeper, you can mitigate any noise by installing the boiler in a purpose-built cupboard or wardrobe.

-If the above locations in your home aren’t quite convenient for a boiler, perhaps because they are too small or non-existent, there are still other less popular spots where you can install the appliance.
+If you decide you can move your boiler and if the above locations in your home aren’t quite convenient for a boiler, perhaps because they are too small or non-existent, there are still other less popular spots where you can install the appliance.

 Although these alternative places are not without a few complications, you might be able to find a good workaround solution and get your boiler up and running as it should.